 To find out when you need to replace your filter, check the instructions on the filter.
 Typically, these last up to approximately 40 gallons depending on the model.

-Water filter pitchers have become increasingly popular in the past few years.
+Water filters have become increasingly popular in the past few years.
 Thanks to advancements in technology, these devices can filter through harmful contaminants, allowing you to keep yourself and your loved ones safe.

 If you’ve decided that you need a water filter pitcher for your home but don’t know where to start, worry not.

-We’ve created the ultimate buying guide, sharing some of the best small and large water filter pitchers on the market as well as highlighting some key features to look out for when making your final decision.
+We’ve created the ultimate buying guide, sharing some of the best small and large water filters on the market as well as highlighting some key features to look out for when making your final decision.